Samuel29/NodeStressSuite/README.md

 IMPORTANT NOTE
 ================
+Please note that code examples might no longer work.
+I Will update them later.

 this is a brand new fork of NodeLoad.
 This project had been idle for a while, so when I needed support for it, I decided to fork ^^